 where $f_0$ and $f_1$ are the initial and final observed GW frequencies, $\tilde{h}_+(f),\tilde{h}_{\times}(f)$ are the Fourier transforms of the GW polarizations, $F_+, F_{\times}$ are the detector antenna patterns, and $S_n(f)$ is the power spectrum density of the detector noise.
 The factor $2$ comes from considering two Michelson interferometers ($6$ total laser beams).}

-\joseprd{As a first approximation, the modulation of the projection onto the detector is estimated by performing an average over the source position and polarization angle.
-The inclination of the angular velocity with respect to the line of sight has been also averaged. }

-\joseprd{ The Fourier transform of the GW polarizations, $\tilde{h}_+$ and $\tilde{h}_{\times}$, can be obtained with the stationary phase method \cite{maggiore2008gravitational}.
+As a first approximation, the modulation of the projection onto the detector is estimated by performing an average over the source position and polarization angle.
+The inclination of the angular velocity with respect to the line of sight has also been averaged.
+The Fourier transform of the GW polarizations, $\tilde{h}_+$ and $\tilde{h}_{\times}$, can be obtained with the stationary phase method \cite{maggiore2008gravitational}.
 As usual, the characteristic amplitude is: